nodemailer/wildduck/docs/api.md

 ## 2FA

-Wild Duck supports TOTP and U2f based 2FA.
+WildDuck supports TOTP and U2f based 2FA.
 If 2FA is enabled then users are requested to enter authentication token after successful login.
 Also, with 2FA enabled, master password can not be used in IMAP, POP3 or SMTP.
 The user must create an [Application Specific Password](#application-specific-passwords) with a correct scope for email clients using these protocols.